looeee/discoverthreejs-site/markdown/book/first-steps/textures-intro.md

 {{< figure src="first-steps/uv-test-bw.jpg" caption="A test texture with the UV coordinates<br>explicitly written onto the texture." lightbox="true" class="small left" >}}

 While projection mapping and other techniques are still widely used for things like creating shadows (or simulating projectors), that's not going to work for attaching the face's color texture to the face geometry.
 Instead, we use a technique called [**UV mapping**](https://en.wikipedia.org/wiki/UV_mapping) which allows us to create a connection between points on the geometry and points on the face.
 Using UV mapping, we divide the texture up into a 2D grid with the point $(0, 0)$ at the bottom left and the point $(1,1)$ at the top right.
 Then, the point $(0.5,0.5)$ will be at the exact center of the image.
-Likewise, every point in a geometry has a position in the 3D {{< link path="/book/first-steps/transformations/#local-space" title="local space of the mesh" >}}.
+Likewise, every point in a geometry has a position in the 3D [local space of the mesh]({{< relref "/book/first-steps/transformations#local-space" >}} "local space of the mesh").
 UV mapping, then, is the process of assigning 2D points in the texture to 3D points in the geometry.
 For example, suppose the lips in the face model are at the point $(0,0,0)$.
 We can see that the lips in the texture are close to the center, somewhere around $(0.5,0.5)$.
 So, we'll create a mapping:

 $$ ( 0.5, 0.5 ) \longrightarrow ( 0,0,0 ) $$